softwaremmm/summary_pipeline/README.md

 nextflow run . --reports "{test_data/BCG/**,test_data/reference/name_mapping.csv}"
 ```

+**Note: local pipeline does not support running batches of samples easily.
+Better to make a bash script with a simple loop.**

 ## Running python directly
 There are two ways to run the python command `summary_json` directly: